khofstadter/CS220-AU-navigating-the-digital-world/README.md

 - some are 1st and some 2nd-year students
 - some only do AU, some only SP, some both
-- most of you will be here in the class, Kevin on Zoom
+- most of you will be here in the class

 <br>